-Like many mothers facing a challenge for their child, Louise started searching for answers.
-She took Jean to the University of Minnesota for tests and discovered that Jean was mostly deaf, but not handicapped.
+Louise took Jean to the University of Minnesota for tests and discovered that Jean was mostly deaf, but not handicapped.
 Her behavior was the result of not being able to hear conversation.

-Louise knew what future lay ahead for her daughter: people with special needs were often institutionalized and little, if any, effort was made to educate them.
-So she put her daughter on the waiting list for an opening at the school for the deaf.
+People with disabilities were often institutionalized and little, if any, effort was made to educate them.
+Louise put her daughter on the waiting list for the school for the deaf.

-During that first year of teaching in 1935, seven children attended Louise’s Home Study School in Minneapolis.
+During her first year in 1935, seven children attended Louise’s Home Study School in Minneapolis.
 But not everyone thought Louise was an innovator.
 University of Minnesota mental health officials called her a fraud.

 That didn’t stop her.
-Louise ignored their condemnation and by 1939, attendance was up to 15 students.
+By 1939, attendance was up to 15 students.
 As Jean grew, she joined her mother as a teacher at the school.
-She really understood the struggles the children faced.

 At age 81, Louise passed away, but the strength and passion of her vision continue at the organization she created.